PGA Professionals dedicated to serving the south Florida community and changing lives through the game of golf.

 In 2011, the South Florida PGA Foundation Board of Directors made a decision to support Habitat for Humanity as a national organization providing affordable housing to local families.
 With the mission to support Habitat for Humanity, the board developed a goal to build a home through Habitat for Humanity in every county of the South Florida PGA Section.
 This encompasses 15 counties plus Puerto Rico.
 With the commitment comes a financial gift of $50,000 per home, along with volunteers to help build the home.
 Once all 16 homes have been built the Foundation will have granted $800,000 to Habitat for Humanity throughout south Florida and more than 15,000 volunteer hours.

 Click below to view an additional news story about how golf pros are impacting the local community through outreach programs including Habitat for Humanity.
-Watch Now!

 “South Florida PGA Professionals making a difference in the community.”